Editing, Writing

 The silverware was placed on the table by Jeffrey.

 Since the above sentence is technically correct, someone who is simply proofreading the text wouldn’t change it.
-However, during the editing process, the editor considers other factors such as tone and audience.
+However, during the editing process, an editor would consider other factors such as tone and audience.
 Depending on the information provided, the editor might change this from the passive voice to the active voice:

 Jeffrey placed the silverware on the table.

-The editing process also involves making sure that your piece of writing is well-organized and that the tone remains consistent.
+Editing services usually also make sure that your piece of writing is well-organized and that the tone remains consistent.
 Maybe a formal business email contains a phrase or sentence that is too casual for that context.
-Your editor can fix that.
+Perhaps another sentence needs to be moved to a different section of the text in order to be effective.
+Your editor can fix all of these issues.

 These are the kinds of changes you can expect when you choose the Advanced level of service at TextRanch.
-At this level, you can also leave a note for your editor, explaining the context or any field-specific terms that you are using.
+At this level, it’s possible to leave a note for the editor to help explain context or any terms specific to various fields of study.

 For longer documents, we offer Advanced and Premium editing.
-The Premium editing process is even more in-depth than Advanced editing, especially in terms of how your ideas are organized and whether there is too much repetition.
+The Premium editing process is even more in-depth than Advanced editing, especially in terms of how your content is organized and whether there is too much repetition.
 At the Premium editing level, your editor also leaves detailed notes regarding the changes they are making and how those changes will improve your piece of writing.
+TextRanch even offers an instant price quote with an array of options when you upload your entire document!